-Located deep in the mountains of Matsunoyama, a heavy snowfall area, this educational training facility focuses on natural sciences.
-In winter, buried under deep snow, it withstands a weight of 2,000 tons like a submarine.
+Located deep in the mountains of Matsunoyama, a region known for heavy snowfall, this museum is dedicated to the natural sciences.
+In winter, it withstands a 2,000-ton load beneath deep snow, much like a submarine.
 Its serpentine shape evokes the surrounding walking trails.
-This fully welded steel plate snake changes its length by nearly 20 centimeters between winter and summer.
-The surrounding area retains a rich natural environment, a treasure trove of satoyama wildlife.
-Utilizing the field, various experiential programs are conducted.
-The nickname “Kyororo” comes from the call of the red-crested kingfisher (“Kyororo…”), a bright red kingfisher that migrates from the south to the Matsunoyama area of Tokamachi city during rice planting season.
+Made entirely of welded steel plates, the “snake” changes its length by nearly 20 centimeters between winter and summer.
+The surrounding area retains a rich natural environment and serves as a treasure trove of wildlife found in traditional rural landscapes.
+The museum offers a variety of hands-on programs that make the most of this natural setting.
+The nickname “Kyoro-ro” was given to the museum in reference to the call of the scarlet kingfisher—a bright red kingfisher that migrates from the south during the rice-planting season in the Matsunoyama area of Tokamachi city—which sounds like “Kyoro-ro….”

-We offer experiential programs that let you fully immerse your senses in Matsunoyama’s rich nature and culture.
+We offer experiential programs that allow you to fully immerse your senses in the rich nature and culture of Matsunoyama.
 We also accept requests for custom programs tailored to specific themes.
-Our signature “Satoyama Creature Exploration” program takes you into the satoyama with Kyororo staff.
-You’ll experience the satoyama according to the season and engage in activities like collecting and observing creatures.
+In our popular “Satoyama Wildlife Exploration” program, participants head out into the satoyama with Kyoro staff to experience the seasonal beauty of the landscape and engage in activities such as collecting and observing wildlife.

 |---|---|